 Size matters too.
 Larger-scale elements are often visually heavier.
-Many older homes – such as the historic revival homes from the 30s, 40s, and 50s, often found in South Minneapolis, Edina, and along Summit Avenue, have smaller rooms and just can’t handle the furniture found in today’s big box stores.
-Put that huge sofa in a modest Cape Cod living room and you can immediately feel the imbalance in the room.
-In this case, choose smaller pieces with less visual weight!
+Many older homes – such as the historic revival homes from the 30s, 40s, and 50s, often found in South Minneapolis, Edina, and along Summit Avenue, have smaller rooms and simply can’t handle the furniture found in today’s big box stores.
+If you put that huge sofa in a modest Cape Cod living room, you can immediately feel the imbalance in the room.
+In this case, choose smaller pieces with less visual weight.

 “The key is finding the things you love, those pieces that give you a strong sense of well-being,” says Mark.
 “Does the room highlight those things, or are they overwhelmed by other elements?”